Jon Brion

 09-20-2025

 Most people are never formally introduced to Jon Brion's music.
-Despite scoring award winning movies that bolster strong cult followings and producing for charting artists across three decades, his name is only found by those who wait for the credits to finish or read the back of the CD cover.
-Luckily I am one of those people.
+Despite scoring award-winning movies that bolster strong cult followings and producing for charting artists across four decades, his name is often only found by those who wait for the credits or read the back of the CD cover.
+Luckily, I am one of those people.

-The hardest part about getting into Brion's music is that he works with visionaries. it's hard to imagine how Brion interjects his only artistry into a soundtrack or album.
+The hardest part about getting into Brion's music is that he seems to always work with visionaries.
+This makes it hard for one to understand what parts of a work is influenced by Brion's artistry and what parts are from the titled artist.
 Take the dreamlike quailities of Charlie Kaufmann movies.
-The soundtrack for Eternal Sunshine of the Spotless Mind sounds like it should.
-Brion's soundtrack complements the film so well that it feels like Kaufman transposed his mind into Brion and used his talents to compose the sountrack.
-Likewise, prior to Figure 8, Elliott Smith carved out a distinct sound and had a string of self produced albums.
-The baroque sound of Figure 8 can be seen as a direct continual of Smith's progression as an artist past XO, thus making it hard to see Brion's contributions.
+The soundtrack for Eternal Sunshine of the Spotless Mind sounds like it should, as though Kaufman transposed his mind into Brion and used Brion's musical talents to compose the sountrack.
+A similar pattern is seen with Brion's influence on Elliot Smith.
+Prior to the album Figure 8, Elliott Smith carved out a distinct sound through a string of self produced albums.
+Each album built upon the previous, whether through cleaner guitar and vocal recordings or the addition of new instruments like on XO.
+The newer baroque sound of Figure 8 can be seen as a direct continual of Smith's progression as an artist past XO, thus making it hard to see Brion's contributions as a friend of Elliot.
 But that just shows his genius as an artist.
 Hearing him talk about the creation of the Punch Drunk Love soundtrack, you see how he is able to take PTA's ideas and form them into cohesive musical ideas.
-Its no wonder why he is loved my artists from all genres.
+It's no wonder why he is loved my artists from all genres.

 Even with his impressive catalog as a collaborator, his solo material remains my favorite.
 Meaningless is his debut album and has multiple standouts (check out his acoustic performance of Trouble with Elliott Smith).
-That is his only non score album on streaming services, but he has much more online, like bootlegs of his performances at the Largo and elsewhere.
-His Largo performances showcase his musicianship as him plays all the instruments and his unique voice.
-Other strong vocal performances can be found on his songs on the I Heart Huckabees soundtrack and a compilation of home demos.
+Although that is his only non score album on streaming services, he has much more material online, like bootlegs of his performances at the Largo and home demos that never got released.

 Beyond music, Brion is a figure of resilience.
 Many of his collaborators have struggled with mental health issues, and some have tragically lost their lives.
-In the few interviews he has given, he shares wisdom on how to stay healthy as a musician in the digital age.
+He has done few interview and seems relatively quiet, but perhaps that is his own of navigating his health in the digital age.